 Pixelcade LCD Setup & Installation

-Step 1: Using the included USB A-A cable, USB connect Pixelcade LCD to your arcade computer.
+Step 1: Using the included USB A-A cable, USB connect Pixelcade LCD to your arcade computer or single board linux device.
 Please note that Pixelcade LCD firmware 6.0 or higher is required for USB connectivity.

 Windows